iWinston/typeorm-plus/docs/example-with-express.md

 ## Initial setup

-Lets create a simple application called "user" which stores users in the database and allow to create, update, remove, get list of all users and a single user by id within web api.
+Lets create a simple application called "user" which stores users in the database and allow to create, update, remove, get a list of all users and a single user by id within web api.

 First, create a directory called "user":